mypreview/Conj/docs/audio-block.md

 ### Adding Files

 Upon adding an audio block, you will get three options to chose from: **Upload**, **Media Library**, and **Insert from URL**.

+* The **Upload** button will allow you to upload a new audio file from your computer.
+* The **Media Library** button lets you select a file that’s already uploaded to your site’s Media Library.
+* **Insert from URL** button lets you input a URL where the file has already been uploaded, on a streaming service or elsewhere on the web.